licaakwarteng/angelica/index.md

 ### About:
-I'm detail-oriented, adaptable and skilled in developing data workflows that convert raw operational data into insights used by stakeholders to improve efficiency, reporting, and strategic clarity.
+I'm detail-oriented, adaptable and skilled at converting raw operational data into insights used by stakeholders to improve efficiency, reporting, and strategic clarity.
 You can count on me to support your customer operations, administrative processes, and financial decision-making through well-structured analytics solutions.
-Have an overview of some real-world and personal projects I have worked on.
-Kindly note that the names and elements have been altered to ensure data integrity.
-Thank you!

 ## Featured Projects:
 1. ### Customer Retention & Profitability Analysis
-   This project is to help the team understand their users’ behavior and identify opportunities to improve retention and profitability.
+   Helping CrishBet Betting Company understand their users’ behavior and identify opportunities to improve retention and profitability.

    Project is a combination of marketing and product analysis.